Greece Moments Greece Moments

 • #7 In the alleys of Pythagorio

-• #8 The Tunnel of Eupalinos
+• #8 The Eupalinos Tunnel

 • #9 The Heraion of Samos

-• #10 Hike to the cave church of Panagia Makrini
+• #10 Hike to the Cave Church of Panagia Makrini

 • More Samos tips for your holiday

-If you want to explore the island on your own, take a look at our Samos Highlights.
+If you want to explore the island on your own, take a look at our Samos highlights.
 Let’s start our discovery tour across the island.

 #1 The lively coastal town of Kokkari